dclausen/accepton-api-docs/source/index.md

 Welcome to the AcceptOn's API!
 Our API is heavily inspired by [REST](https://en.wikipedia.org/wiki/Representational_state_transfer)
 All responses from our API should be returned in [JSON](http://www.json.org) format.
-Please only use HTTPS to ensure data privacy.
+Please only use HTTPS to ensure data privacy, otherwise, we will send flying monkeys to hunt you down.
+Beware the monkeys!
+Seriously, they hurt.

-Client libraries:
+Available client libraries:

 * [Ruby](https://github.com/dclausen/accepton-ruby)
+* More to come Real Soon Now, pinky swear!

 # Environments